deltaDNA/ios-debug-sdk/README.md

 ### Changes to the AppDelegate in the App

-The following istructions assume you're not already using User Notifications, if so you'll need to merge the changes into your own notification handling.
+The following instructions assume you're not already using User Notifications, if so you'll need to merge the changes into your own notification handling.

     5. Make the AppDelegate extend the UNUserNotificationCenterDelegate.
     6. Add the following code to register the user notifications we will use.